 I got 7-up for me because I love the taste and carbonation felt good.
 Carbonation can upset a stomach so flat liquids are recommended, but I have always really enjoyed 7 up when sick.
 Not to mention the taste of Pedialyte makes me want to puke anyways.

-What to have around with a puking kid:
+How to prepare for a puking kid:

 - Baby wipes for wiping pukey baby skin